Hardeep Matharu explores what the rise of Conservative ethnic minority politicians reveals about the party’s approach to race and diversity.

 The British were used to “systematically promoting political divisions between Hindus and Muslims,” the Indian MP and writer Shashi Tharoor observes.
 “There is no greater indictment of the failures of British rule in India than the tragic manner of its ending.”

-Whether politicians such as Sunak, Patel and Javid are genuinely representative of other minorities and the concept of diverse representation as a whole should be questioned – because, at worst, they are providing a clever smokescreen concealing the old racist perceptions and reinforcing the damaging structural discrimination which has been perpetuated over many years by the British Establishment.
+Whether politicians such as Sunak, Patel and Javid are genuinely representative of other minorities – having used their status as minorities for political capital – and the concept of them symbolising diverse representation should be questioned.
+Because, at worst, they are providing a clever smokescreen concealing the old racist perceptions and reinforcing the damaging structural discrimination which has been perpetuated over many years by the British Establishment.

 The ultimate conclusion of Britain’s ‘divide and rule’, Tharoor observes, has been to create schisms so big that any attempts at reconciliation – the type talked about by Boris Johnson and his desire to heal the wounds of Brexit – become impossible.
 The division becomes entrenched, societies tear themselves apart and there is no way back.